 For many teachers, it can be a challenge to get enough students signing up to allow your tour to go ahead.
 Many schools have a tour group minimum to ensure the tour is a viable venture, and of course, the more students sign up, the more affordable the tour becomes for each family!
-Boosting the numbers of your tour is definitely in your interests, so we’d like to share a few of our tips on how to maximise your group numbers.
+Boosting the numbers of your tour is definitely in your interests, so we’d like to share a few of our tips on maximising group numbers for overseas school tours.

 A great way to get students joining your tour that might never have otherwise is to combine your tour with another subject or activity.
 You can combine similar subjects to destinations that offer in-depth exploration of both, or you can create a varied tour that broadens the scope of students from either discipline.
 St Mary’s College, Ipswich recently did just that, with a tour that sent the school choir as well as the netball and futsal team to New Zealand.
 The groups were able to participate in exchanges with schools, and watch and support each other as well!